ueno-llc/styleguide/packages/eslint-config/README.md

 }
 ```

-If you don't what to include the react rules:
+If you don't want to include the React rules:

 ```json
 {